Platoniq/decidim-barcelona/decidim-ephemeral_participation/README.md

 end
 ```

+**IMPORANT**
+The following assumptions are made:
-**IMPORANT** The module assumes the verification method is making users accept the TOS version.
+- The verification workflow is responsible for making users accept the TOS.
+- The verification workflow is redirecting to `authorizations_path` or `redirect_url` after creating the authorization.

 ## Contributing